 - Some info on day to day Christian activities

-- Other important finds come from areas like the deserts of Egypt, where the dry environment has preserved the old Papyrus documents.
+- And – some important finds come from areas like the deserts of Egypt, where the dry environment has preserved the old Papyrus documents.

 - In fact the oldest known NT, a fragment of John’s gospel dated to about 130AD, was found in North Africa.